Governing Climate Futures

 Aarti Gupta, Ingrid Boas, Ina Möller and Mattijs Smits

-The Environmental Policy Group researches the fragmented architectures and networks of climate governance, including changing relations between states and markets, and public, private, and hybrid sources of authority.
+The Environmental Policy Group researches the architectures and networks of climate governance, including changing relations between states and markets, and public, private, and hybrid sources of authority.
 It is concerned with assessing the equity and effectiveness of varied, continually multiplying, climate governance arrangements, and with scrutinizing the potentially novel challenges entailed in the need for anticipatory governance of pluralistic climate futures.

 First, we investigate the central role of information and transparency in governing climate change.
 Is more transparency always better, and does disclosed information empower and help to further accountability, as is often assumed?
 ENP research deploys a critical perspective on how transparency becomes a new site of political and power conflicts in this realm, with implications for accountable and effective climate governance.

-Third, we examine the bottom-up development of market-based climate mitigation instruments, such as emission trading systems and (voluntary) carbon off-set mechanisms, with a current focus on (Southeast) Asia.
-Increasingly, these developments emerge from domestic political economic drivers rather than centralised efforts stemming from the multilateral climate regime.
+Fifth, we examine the bottom-up development of market-based climate mitigation instruments, such as emission trading systems and (voluntary) carbon off-set mechanisms, with a current focus on (Southeast) Asia.
+Increasingly, these developments emerge from domestic political economic drivers rather than centralized efforts stemming from the multilateral climate regime.
 This raises questions about the effectiveness, legitimacy and accountability of such fragmented arrangements, the role of diverse actors therein, and the possibility of regionally networked carbon markets.

 ENP climate-related research draws on a variety of theoretical perspectives, including international relations, political science, science and technology studies, and development studies.
 This includes theories of international negotiations and diplomacy, informational governance, transition theory, political ecology and risk society.